NYPL/archival-processing/processing-manual/finding-aid-notes.md

 ### Processing Information
 All finding aids must include a _Processing Information_ note, which states the name of the archivist that processed the collection, and the year(s) it was processed.

 Processing notes should also be used to record actions by the archivist, especially in the case of a large-scale re-processing project or when additions have been incorporated into an existing finding aid.
-The [revision statement](https://nypl.github.io/archival-processing/processing-manual/front-matter/#revision-statements) should indicate the impacted boxes, the name of the archivist who processed the additions, and the year this occured.
+The [revision statement](https://nypl.github.io/archival-processing/processing-manual/front-matter/#revision-statements) should indicate the impacted boxes, the name of the archivist who processed the additions, and the year this occurred.
 The processing note can go more in depth about large-scale changes made by the archivist.

 All processing notes must be formatted like this with EAD tags: Processed by \<name>Archivist Name\</name> in \<date>Year\</date>.[DACS 7.1.8](https://saa-ts-dacs.github.io/dacs/06_part_I/08_chapter_07/01_notes.html#processing-information) contains more information on processing notes.